 Pausing: when the goal is above the pink "Brake completely" curve, Pulse completely pauses the delivery and waits for the goal to fall under the pink curve so it can start delivering again.

 With the Pulse simulation based forecasting approach, which forecasts future available inventory based on historical user traffic and current campaign and account settings, you see whether your campaign is going to deliver as expected or not, this way benefiting from Pulse's dynamic design.
-For more details, refer to the Planner.
+For more details, see the Planner.

 - If you get less inventory than you needed, you are not going to reach the daily and/or hourly cap, which then leads to wasted inventory.

 - If you get more inventory than you expected, Pulse cannot make use of that extra inventory in a good way.
 This is why most display ad servers run empty during sudden traffic spikes.